 The capital account of the balance of payments provides information on the acquisition of non-financial assets by residents in the rest of the world, or by non-residents in the compiling economy, for example investment in real estate.
 It also includes capital transfers by general government and financial, non-financial corporations, households or non-profit organisations (also specifically covering debt forgiveness).

-The financial account of the balance of payments covers all transactions associated with changes of ownership in foreign financial assets and liabilities of an economy.
+The financial account of the balance of payments covers all transactions associated with changes of ownership in financial assets and liabilities of an economy with the rest of the world.
 The financial account is broken down, according to the BPM6, into five main components: direct investment, portfolio investment, financial derivatives, other investment, and reserve assets.
 All components are now recorded according to the asset–liability principle, which supports the full implementation of the balance sheet approach in the financial account.
 In this regard, net values are recorded and have to be interpreted by keeping the underlying gross transactions in mind — net acquisition of assets is based on the acquisition of new assets minus the sale of assets during the observed period, while net incurrence of liabilities consists of the issue of new liabilities minus redemptions of outstanding liabilities.
 The resulting balance of net assets minus net liabilities is interpreted as net lending to the rest of the world when positive, or net borrowing when negative.

 Portfolio investment records the transactions in negotiable financial securities with the exception of the transactions which fall within the definition of direct investment or reserve assets.
 Two main components are identified: equity securities and debt securities (bonds and notes or money market instruments).